 You want to stretch the muscles around the joint– NOT the joint itself.

 I get a lot of people coming to my blog from search engines using keywords such as “stretching SI joint.”
-(Don’t worry, I can’t see anything about you other than what you Googled to get here!).
+(Don’t worry, I can’t see anything about you other than what you typed into Google to get here!).

 And when I see search terms like this, I worry a little bit.
 Because I really hope people aren’t trying to stretch the SI joint itself.

 You need to stretch your muscles to help them function optimally, but you do NOT want to stretch your ligaments!
 It’s actually the opposite.
-You actually want to leave them alone as much as possible so that they can heal.
+You actually want to leave the ligaments alone as much as possible so that they can heal.

 When I first developed SI joint dysfunction, I struggled to find a way to stretch that didn’t exacerbate my joints.

-The first physical therapist I saw (I haven’t written about her yet) gave me a bunch of stretches that all made my SI joints lock up.
+The first few PT’s I saw all gave me a bunch of stretches that made things worse.
 I’d get down onto the floor to stretch, and get back up barely able to move.

-A big part of my getting better was finding a PT who was able to think creatively and helped me find a way to stretch that didn’t negatively impact my joints.
+A big part of my getting better was learning to think creatively about how to stretch.

-What I loved about Paula is she didn’t have just ONE way for me to do my stretches.
+My physical therapist Paula was the first person who really was able to help me on my journey.
+One of the things that set her apart was she didn’t have just ONE way for me to do my stretches.
 I’d encountered that from other PT’s in the past– it was like, you have to do this exercise THIS way, or else.

-Paula was a much more flexible thinker– for her, it wasn’t about what specific “stretch” I needed to do, so much as what specific muscle I needed to stretch.
+Paula was a much more flexible thinker.
+For her, it wasn’t about what specific “stretch” I needed to do, so much as which muscle I needed to stretch.
 And any way I could do that, without pain, was fine with her.

 In fact, Paula helped re-frame the way I saw stretching and exercise in general.
 From her, I learned there were multiple ways I could choose from to stretch the muscles I needed to.
 If I couldn’t do a certain stretch, there was something wrong with the stretch, not with me.

-For the hip extensors (the muscles in the back of the hip): single leg knee to chest
+#1: Single leg knee to chest : for the hip extensors (the muscles in the back of the hip)

-For the hamstrings (the muscles in the back of the thigh): seated hamstring stretch
+#2 Seated hamstring chest: for the hamstrings (the muscles in the back of the thigh)

 Be sure to pay attention to what she says about having proper posture when you do this– it totally changes the stretch if you’re slumping.